lexuanduc02/lexuanduc02/README.md

 ### Looking for Opportunities

-I am actively seeking opportunities as a Fresher/Junior .NET Developer.
+I am actively working as a Fresher .NET Developer.
 If you are looking for a skilled and experienced professional to join your team, feel free to reach out!

 <h3 align="left">Connect with me:</h3>